cosfer2804/FCDATA/README.md

 * Define model
 * Check accuracy of our classification model
 * Fit the model to more balanced data
-* Resampling techniques confusion_matrix (heatmap with percentage)
-* Correlating categories with Chi Squared
+* Correlating categories with chi squared
-* Random Under Sampler and Random Over Sampler
+* Fit the model to more balanced data using resampling techniques SMOTE and Tomelink and visualize with confusion_matrix and heatmap

 ### Models
 To perform each model, we developed a for loop in which we applied Logistic Regression, Random Forest, KNeighbors and Gradient Boosting to the same dataframe.
 In this way, it was possible to compare and evaluate which methods obtained the best results.